 He recently completed Imaginary Birds: Music for Oboe and English Horn, a CD recording project with longtime collaborators Oboe Duo Agosto, to be released in February 2019 on Ravello Records.
 Other upcoming projects for 2019 include the premieres of newly commissioned works for oboist Ursula Sahagian and flautist Jill Rubio, and travel to Belgium for the College Music Society's 2019 International Conference, which will feature his piece On the Beach for cello and electronics and his presentation "Metrical Dissonance As Signifier of the Progressive in Rock Music".

-In addition to composing and teaching, Phil has written articles and reviews for the Hartford Courant and the magazine Masstransfer, contributed musical analysis and commentary to Julian Palacios's book Syd Barrett and Pink Floyd: Dark Globe, and penned liner notes at the request of clarinetist Alan Kay for his CD release Max Reger: Music for Clarinet and Piano (Bridge Records, 2016).
+In addition to composing and teaching, he has written for the Hartford Courant, contributed musical analysis and commentary to Julian Palacios's book Syd Barrett and Pink Floyd: Dark Globe, and penned liner notes for the CD release Max Reger: Music for Clarinet and Piano (Bridge Records, 2016).

 Outside of music, he enjoys playing chess, learning languages, and exploring offbeat cinema.
 In 2015 he successfully competed on the television show Jeopardy!, winning one episode.